 - Life Science (plants and animals) – their diversity between habitats; similarities and differences from the past; internal and external structures that uniquely help them with growth, survival, and reproduction; diversity between habitats; patterns of behavior and stages of life; variation of traits from other species and within their species; and how they are affected by change.

-- Physical Science - Matter and forces - properties and functions of different kinds of matter, how they affect the way objects move, how matter can be changed, how light and sound travels, effect of balanced and unbalanced forces, gravitational force, patterns in wave motion, how energy is transferred by sound, light, heat, and electric current, energy and how it is produced and transferred, and identify matter as particles of matter too small to be seen
+- Physical Science - Matter and forces; properties and functions of different kinds of matter; how they affect the way objects move; how matter can be changed; how light and sound travels; effect of balanced and unbalanced forces; gravitational force; patterns in wave motion; how energy is transferred by sound, light, heat, and electric current; energy and how it is produced and transferred; and identify matter as particles of matter too small to be seen

 - Earth Science - patterns in movement of the sun, moon, stars, and Earth; patterns in interaction among the geosphere, hydrosphere, atmosphere, and biosphere; weather in different climates and seasons; processes that shape the Earth’s surface; Earth’s features; water, its states and distribution; resources from the Earth; and human impact on the Earth

 First through fifth grade math instruction and curriculum are carefully designed to allow students to connect with, build upon, and refine their mathematical understandings.
-Students use metacognitive strategies when they engage in solving mathematics problems to not only understand specific concepts, but also the process by which they learned them.
+Students use metacognitive strategies when they engage in solving mathematics problems not only to understand specific concepts, but also the process by which they learned them.
 Six content strands are at the core of instruction in all grade levels: number and numeration, operations and computation, data and chance, measurement and reference frames, geometry, patterns, and functions, and algebra.
 These six areas are broken down further into grade-level goals which are linked to formative assessments.
 Teachers work closely in teams to design instruction of both remedial and enrichment needs allowing them to support students at all levels.